geysertimes/geysertimes.github.io/docs/users/edit-attachment.md

   <TabItem value="web" label="Website">

     * Visit [GeyserTimes](https://geysertimes.org) with your browser.
-    * Login to your account.
+    * Log in to your account.
-    * Open the eruption or note you want to edit the attachment.
+    * Open the eruption or note with the attachment you want to edit.
     * In the tabs, click **Attachments**.
     * In the card of the attachment, click **Edit**.
     * Edit the attachment.